Slashdot Asks: Have You Switched To Firefox 57? - Slashdot

 But killing your core, essential feature that makes your product actually worth using over any other browser?
 Did some cruel time traveller come back in time to ruin Firefox from within or something - I can't see a motivation on the part of those who would do this.

-Nope, switched to chrome (Score:3, Informative)
+Nope, switched to chrome (Score:5, Insightful)

 I've stuck with firefox for a long time, but they've finally removed the last few things that were better than chrome, so it's time to give in and switch to the path of least resistance.